OpenST/facilitator/README.md

  Once chains have been successfully started, it will display web3 endpoint, graph admin rpc, graph ws end point and ipfs url.
 These URLs will be used in further steps.
- Started chain can be attached as :
+ To connect to these chains, one can be use the below command :
 ```
  mosaic attach <chain-name>
 ```